The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 I just think there's a lot of things that make you think about things, right?

-That's that's where I'm coming from.
+That's where I'm coming from.

 So you remember the movie Contact, right?